German Cartel Office says KPN-Telefonica deal needs close scrutiny

 Dutch telecoms group KPN last month agreed to sell its German unit to Spain’s Telefonica for 8.1 billion euros ($11 billion) in cash and shares.

-If KPN’s disposal of the E-Plus unit goes through, the new company would hold a share of about 30 percent of Germany’s mobile service revenue and would be better placed to take on Deutsche Telekom and Vodafone, with 35 percent each.
+If KPN’s disposal of the E-Plus unit goes through, the new company would hold a share of about 30 percent of Germany’s mobile service revenue and would be better placed to take on Deutsche Telekom (DTEGn.DE) and Vodafone (VOD.L), with 35 percent each.

-Mexico’s America Movil, which has bid for the 70 percent of KPN it does not already own, said it was still deciding whether to back the deal.
+Mexico’s America Movil (AMXL.MX), which has bid for the 70 percent of KPN it does not already own, said it was still deciding whether to back the deal.

 FAZ quoted Mundt as saying that the German Cartel Office and not the European Commission should “clearly” be in charge of regulatory scrutiny of the deal.